Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints

 \section{Acknowledgments}

-The authors would like to thank Christof Schötz, Philipp Hess and Michael Lindner for many insightful discussions while preparing this work.
+This work was funded by the Volkswagen Foundation.
+The authors would like to thank Christof Schötz, Philipp Hess and Michael Lindner for many insightful discussions while preparing this work, as well as the anonymous reviewers whose thoughtful feedback significantly improved the paper.
+The authors also thank the creators and maintainers of the Julia programming language \citep{bezanson2017julia} and the open-source packages DifferentialEquations.jl \citep{rackauckas2017differential}, Flux.jl \citep{innes2018fashionable}, Zygote.jl \citep{innes2018dont}, ComplexityMeasures.jl \citep{agasoster2023complexity} and Makie.jl \citep{danisch2021makie}, all of which were essential in preparing this work.
 The authors gratefully acknowledge the European Regional Development Fund (ERDF), the German Federal Ministry of Education and Research and the Land Brandenburg for supporting this project by providing resources on the high performance computer system at the Potsdam Institute for Climate Impact Research.